PSD2 opened APIs for third-party providers

 What about security?

 OP sets a high standard for security.
 Modern Oauth-based authorization flows with highly reliable QWAC and QSEAL certificates issued by eIDAS certificate providers protect every detail.
 So you can rest easy - your data stays safe.
+You can browse certificate providers by country on European Commission's website.

 Who is developing on top of PSD2 APIs?